Since Brexit, the number of reported hate crimes in England has skyrocketed.

 The villainess, in this story, turns out to be the most English character of them all.

 She turns out to be someone who was super-English, and who was deliberately using the protagonist’s xenophobia against him.
-Someone who was using the “scary foreigners” as a scapegoat for the purpose of scamming him, to get what she wanted out of his hapless, trusting hands… before disappearing into the night and leaving him alone to deal with a true shit-pile of a mess…
+Someone who was using the “scary foreigners” as a scapegoat for the purpose of scamming the protagonist, to get what she wanted out of his hapless, trusting hands… before disappearing into the night and leaving him alone to deal with a true shit-pile of a mess…

-And thus, a conversation about Brexit turned into a conversation about Agatha Christie – and turned back into a conversation about Brexit at the end.
+And thus, a conversation about Brexit turned into a conversation about Agatha Christie, and turned back into a conversation about Brexit at the end.

 # # #

 Here are two articles tracking this trend; and here is an article noting the trend shortly after the Brexit vote, followed by an article one month later noting how the reporting of hate crimes has not abated (as initially expected) but continues strong.

 More reasonable things I could have said in response: “Let me get you some detailed histories on England in the past century.”
 Or: “Let me get you some texts about the lived experience of surviving inside England’s still-lingering class system, especially as a foreigner.”
 There was no specific reason that Radish would know these things already; his main exposure to England (and America, until recently) was snarky game shows and whimsical TV shows.